pedromattos11/FuelCalculator/README.md

 ## Features

-- Input fields for gasoline and ethanol prices
+- Input fields for gasoline and ethanol prices.
-- Calculates which fuel is more cost-effective
+- Calculates which fuel is more cost-effective.
-- Stylish and user-friendly design
+- Stylish and user-friendly design.
-- Easy to use and understand
+- Easy to use and understand.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [pedro.hmattos19@gmail.com] or linkedin [https://www.linkedin.com/in/pedro-mattos-09b7271b4/] !
+If you have any questions or suggestions, feel free to contact me at [pedro.hmattos19@gmail.com] or linkedin [https://www.linkedin.com/in/pedro-mattos-09b7271b4/]

 Enjoy using the Fuel Calculator Web App!
 Thanks!